fortranguy/PLMC/README.md

 cd build
 FC=gfortran cmake /path/to/PLMC
 ```
 The default build is debug.
-You can change it using `ccmake` instead of `cmake`.
+You can change it using `make edit_cache`.
 From now on `PLMC` will be a shorthand for `/path/to/PLMC`.
 Now you can build the project:
 ```bash